5G: From Myth to Reality

 You will find here: Details of how to get to ETSI, local transport and hotels

-For participants' convenience, ETSI is organizing a shuttle bus service from Nice Airport to ETSI as follows:
+For participants' convenience, ETSI organised a shuttle bus service from Nice Airport to ETSI as follows:

 Wednesday 20 April: